Radu Paisie: Arms

 Radu Paisie was one of a succession of princes who consolidated the use of the Wallachian arms, depicting a bird of solid color in various positions.
 During that interval in its history, the animal was consciously depicted as "hybrid", maintaining elements of the golden eagle and some features which suggest a raven.
 The emblem is featured, with a web of knotted lines, on Ljubavić's printed editions.
 The design was only standardized to match heraldic norms under Prince Pătrașcu, who was inspired by Renaissance art.
 The other heraldic device used in tandem on Paisie's seals was a variation of the theme called plantatio nova ("new plantation") by historians and heraldists, beginning with V. A. Urechia.
 The latter work features two human figures, the Prince and his (first-born) son, in full regalia, on either side of a tree.
 It was introduced in this form by Radu the Fair in the 1460s, and attested on at least two impressions of seals used by Paisie.

 In Western armorials of the 1530s and later, Wallachia was mistakenly attributed a lion—the origin of this symbol may be with a misreading of a manuscript by Ulrich of Richenthal, or may originate with a tradition regarding Cumania.
-Ferdinand I's funeral in 1565 featured a banner of the arms of "Wallachia" with a lion—though, as noted by historian Géza Pállfy, these may more generally refer to Ferdinand's claim over all of Cumania (see Kunság).
+Ferdinand I's funeral in 1565 featured a banner of the arms of "Wallachia" with a lion—though, as noted by historian Géza Pállfy, these may more generally refer to Ferdinand's claim over all of Cumania.